Finance and economics (MEF)

 The first year courses, common to both curricula, also provide capabilities in statistics, mathematics and computational techniques for the analysis of financial data and economic time series.

-Being a brand-new programme with an internationally oriented educational core strategy, MEF promotes a wide internationalization of their students, and therefore strongly encourages them to spend part of their studies abroad in Erasmus+ Programmes.
+Being a programme with an internationally-oriented educational core strategy, MEF promotes a wide internationalization of its students, and therefore strongly encourages them to spend part of their studies abroad in Erasmus+ Programmes.

 Erasmus+ provides opportunities to study, train, gain work experience and skills.
 Students can go abroad from 3 up to 12 months (including a complementary traineeship period, if planned), and may receive additional grants for studying or training.
 At the end of their foreign stay, students get full recognition of completed activities in terms of credits for their degree.
 Student mobility is carried out in the framework of prior "inter-institutional agreements" between the sending and receiving institutions.

 Students can also join the traineeship programme (Placement), by going abroad from 2 up to 12 months, starting their traineeship from the first year of study.
 For a traineeship which is an integral part of the curriculum, the sending institution must give full academic recognition for the period spent abroad.
 For a traineeship that is not part of the curriculum of the student, the sending institution shall provide recognition at least by recording this period in the Diploma Supplement or, in the case of recent graduates, by providing a traineeship certificate.
 Traineeship may also be established with private and public companies, educational or research centers other than the hosting institution, especially in the field of finance.